patnr/vim-ignorelint/README.md

 --------

 The default mapping is `<leader>ig`
-Define your own mapping using
+Define your own mapping as in the following example:

 ```vim
 nmap <C-i> <plug>(ignorelint-toggle)